In 1679, French poet Jean de La Fontaine once proclaimed, ”Rien ne pese tant que un secret.”

 2. Requiring newer experts when implementing systems.
 Most experts are in academia.

 3. Determining what information can be shared and controlled.
-How do you businesses determine who the moderator of content is?
+How do your businesses determine who the moderator of content is?
 Would it be an executive?
 A developer?
 An intern?

 4. Concerns about privacy.
-Is the information of the users or the content itself being put at risk?
+Is the information of the users or the material itself being put at risk?

 These are all valid concerns, but the benefits of adapting to an open system far outweigh the potential threats.
 For example, concerns about privacy can be morphed into a rewrapping of content that makes all security in the company stronger.
 Finding a moderator can perform two purposes by allowing a new expert to provide help in the right areas before the content is accessed.
 WWDC is proof: If a company as influential as Apple is finally acknowledging the usefulness of gradually opening its ecosystem, then the future of computing is about openness.
 Adapting to an open system means that your company can adapt to change.

 For more information about how open technology can prove useful to your organization, grab Float’s free white paper on the CHAMPIONS framework.

 - Top Tools And Apps For People With Blindness Or Low Vision - October 7, 2016

 - How To Automate Your Workflow: Slides From #360iDev 2016 - August 25, 2016